Anshuljain30/digisign-e-solution/README.md

 # Portfolio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1 using SCSS option

+## Tailwind

+ng add @ngneat/tailwind this command was used to add tailwind CSS

 ## Development server